 The Large Pelagic Intercept Survey (LPIS) shall be conducted for the purpose of collecting data needed to estimate the average catches of different large pelagic species per boat trip on a monthly basis.
 Catches of Atlantic bluefin tuna shall be recorded by specific size categories and catches of other large pelagic fishes shall be recorded by species.
 The LPIS will cover fishing for large pelagic species in the Northeast Region (Virginia through Maine).
-In addition, NMFS may choose to extend the LPIS to cover all, or a part of, the Southeast Region (Texas through North Carolina).

 The Contractor shall collect fishing information by intercepting and interviewing charter boat and private boat operators who have just completed fishing trips targeting large pelagic species.
 The Contractor shall update as necessary an existing list of appropriate sites for dockside interviewing.
 Sites are differentially weighted for sampling in relation to their usage by boats that fish for large pelagic fishes.
 The Contractor shall follow specific procedures to group sites into clusters that can be selected for interviewing assignments.
 Once sites have been appropriately clustered, the Contractor shall randomly select site clusters in relation to their known fishing activity.
 Site clusters shall be weighted by their total measured large pelagic species fishing activity, such that clusters with greater activity get sampled more frequently than clusters with lesser activity.
-Site clusters shall be selected independently for each month and day type (weekend or weekday) stratum, and dates for interviewing assignments shall be distributed among geographic and temporal strata to assure the attainment of both minimum interviewing goals and distributions of interviews that are representative of fishing activity.
+Site clusters shall be selected independently for each month and day type (weekend or weekday) stratum, and dates for interviewing assignments shall be randomly selected within each temporal stratum.
+Interviewing assignments shall be distributed among geographic and temporal strata to assure the attainment of both minimum interviewing goals and distributions of interviews that are representative of fishing activity.

 Specific procedures shall be followed to intercept and interview captains of returning boats at assigned sites.
-The questionnaire to be administered during interviews shall be developed by the

-Contractor in coordination with NMFS.
+The questionnaire to be administered during interviews shall be developed by the Contractor in coordination with NMFS.
 This form should be tailored to facilitate rapid editing and entry of recorded data.
-The questionnaire used for the 2005 LPIS is included as Appendix A.
+The questionnaire used for the 2009 LPIS is included as Appendix A.